-Social Monitoring helps you track the social conversations that matter to you most in Streams.
-Streams are the searches that HubSpot uses to monitor conversations on Twitter and display them in your Social Monitoring tool.
+Social monitoring helps you track the social conversations that matter to you most in streams.
+Streams are the searches that HubSpot uses to monitor conversations on Twitter and display them in your social monitoring tool.
 In addition to creating your own stream, you can view streams of your timeline, mentions, retweets, and sent messages.
-Twitter accounts for streams connect to the default social media settings in Social Settings.
+Twitter accounts for streams connect to the default social media settings in your social settings.

 Go to the social monitoring tool

 In your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Social > Monitoring.

 If you have multiple Twitter accounts connected, first select which Twitter account you want to interact as.
 Click the avatar icon net to Interacting as: to switch accounts.
 This will determine what account can reply to, retweet, and otherwise interact with the messages that appear in your stream.
 To add another account, follow these instructions.

 Click on the plus icon tab in the top menu bar to create a new stream.

 Next, decide which group of Twitter users to target with this stream.
 There are three options for whose tweets you can monitor: